aidev13/prework-study-guide/README.md

-# prework-study-guild
+# prework-study-guide
-A study guild for course pre-work.
+A study guide for course pre-work.